*I have recently updated this post to reflect our 2020 costs of living in Perth.*

 As a renter, we used to just pay for usage, which was around $25 per month (no pool).

-As a homeowner you’re also responsible for usage as well as water rates, which works out around $100 per month for us (still no pool).
+As a homeowner you’re also responsible for usage as well as water rates, which worked out around $100 per month for us (still no pool) in 2017.

-We have buildings and contents insurance as homeowners which is around $50 a month.
+We have buildings and contents insurance as homeowners which is currently around $70 a month.

 Car Insurance, Registration & Fuel

-We have 2 cars, as do many families and after shopping around for a good price and decent cover, we pay around $900 a year for insurance on both cars, which is around $75 per month.
+We have 2 cars, as do many families and after shopping around for a good price and decent cover, we pay around $800 a year for insurance per car.

-For registration, we pay every 6 months (it’s a big chunk to pay annually) so this is just under $400 per car every 6 months.
+For registration, we pay annually and that’s also currently over $800 per car.
 That works out to around $130 per month which we save each month (plus more for car servicing) and then pay out when needed.

-Fuel will depend how far you need to drive for work etc. Petrol is currently sitting around $1.20 a litre and we spend around $300 a month between us on fuel, with my husband driving quite far to get to work and me working from home and not using my car that much.
+Fuel will depend how far you need to drive for work etc. Petrol is currently sitting around $1-1.20 a litre and we spend around $150 a month between us on fuel, with my husband mostly driving to work and me working from home and not using my car as much.

 Again this depends on what kind of cars you get.
 You can buy a cheap second hand car outright and have nothing to pay each month, or if you need a more expensive 2nd hand car or a new one, you’ll need to account for monthly/fortnightly loan repayments.